-In the newly created role of Pou Arataki – Director Māori, Reginald now sits on the WSP New Zealand leadership team and leads the execution of WSP’s Rautaki Māori (Māori Strategy).
+In the role of Pou Arataki – Director Māori, Reginald leads the execution of WSP’s Rautaki Māori (Māori Strategy).

 The Rautaki provides strategic direction on how WSP will integrate Te Ao Māori, including Te Reo Māori, into the organisation and the work it produces, and how it will work with Māori to support them to achieve their aspirations.

 Previously, Reginald was the Business Manager of WSP Gisborne, a team of 16 civil, structural, geotechnical and water engineers and laboratory technologists.
 Reginald joined WSP in 2019 after time at Gisborne District Council as the Consents Manager.
 Reginald has extensive resource management planning experience, practises as an Independent Hearing Commissioner, and is currently the Chair of Te Kokiringa Taumata | New Zealand Planning Institute.
 Reginald has extensive experience working with integrating Māori culture with iwi, hapū, business and local government processes.